AlibabaCloudDocs/alikafka/intl.en-US/API reference/Topic/ModifyTopicRemark.md

 # ModifyTopicRemark

-Modifies the remarks of a topic.
+Modifies the description of a topic.

 ## Debugging